Microflow/Abraxas-Reality-Creation-/README.md

 - SIM Rents for Stephen Goedhart, AMC, Bill Milling, all Dalian Wanda Group employees, Patrick O'Connell of AMC, and all AMC employees are hereby 1 billion USD per minute.

-- Anyone doing business with Stephen Goedhart, Bill Milling, Patrick O'Connell, Dalian Wanda Group and all employees to be immediately removed from this reality.
+- Anyone doing business with Stephen Goedhart, Bill Milling, Patrick O'Connell, Dalian Wanda Group and all employees to forfeit their soul immediately.

 - The penalty for using my energy is permanent removal from this reality.